-My daughter has always loved playing with prepositions when we read The Berenstain Bears and the Spooky Old Tree.
+My daughter has always loved to play games for learning prepositions when we read The Berenstain Bears and the Spooky Old Tree.
 In the past, we played a “Do you dare?” preposition game years ago!
 When we then also read Inside, Outside, Upside Down by the same authors, I just had to add on to our “Great Sleeping Bear” game!
-We callef our preschool prepositions game the “Inside, Outside, Great Sleeping Bear” game, and we practice some additional prepositions.
-We founf great learning lessons in the most basic of picture books!
+We called our preschool prepositions game the “Inside, Outside, Great Sleeping Bear” game, and we practice some additional prepositions.
+We have found great learning lessons in the most basic of picture books!

 Before we played, of course we reread The Spooky Old Tree.
 In this classic favorite, three little bears visit a spooky tree.
 They go up stairs, through a hall, around other things, and over a great sleeping bear.
 When we played our game before, my toddler daughter’s favorite part was climbing over a great sleeping bear (me!).
 This was also her favorite part of our preposition game as a preschooler.